 Covering a range of topics, MOOCs are free meaning anyone can register and learn from them.
 They are offered by well-respected universities and other organisations using their own expert staff, and made available through central MOOC platforms, such as Futurelearn, EdX and Coursera.
 To take part, register on the platform and then join any of the courses.

-You will usually watch short videos which give key information and context, read short articles, post comments on course activities, and get involved in discussions with other participants.
+To complete the course you'll watch short videos, which give key information and context, read short articles, post comments on course activities, and get involved in discussions with other participants.

 The length of the MOOC, how many study hours you need to commit and what you receive at the end of the course differ depending on what you study and where.
 You need to do your research and make sure you can commit the time to get the most out of the course.

-CPD involves you continually developing your academic and practical skills to make sure you're the best at your job.
-This could involve perfecting existing skills, raising them to a higher level or learning new ones.
+Continuing professional development (CPD) involves you continually developing your academic and practical skills to make sure you're the best at your job.
+This could involve perfecting existing skills or learning new ones.